What is a Tax Lien?

 How to Remove a Tax Lien?

 Tax liens require action immediately.
-Paying your tax debt in full is the easiest way to get rid of your Tax Lien.
+Paying your taxes in full is the easiest way to get rid of your Tax Lien.

 Your lien will be discharged within 30 days of your payment being processed.
 However, most people owe amounts so significant, they cannot pay in full within such a short amount of time.
 If you believe that the amount you owe is incorrect, you have the right to appeal the process.

-You also have other options for removing the lien and settling your tax debt.
+You also have other options for removing the lien and resolving your tax bill.

 - Discharge of Property – removes your lien from a specific property.